Dev-Clair/e-shop/README.md

 ## Technologies Used

 - PHP for backend logic.
-- HTML, Boostrap anf=d JQuery for frontend.
+- HTML, Boostrap and JQuery for frontend.
 - MySQL database for data storage.
 - Composer for dependency management.
 - Bootstrap for responsive design.